Lacrymology/states/elasticsearch/doc/metrics.rst

 indices.{{ index_name }}.get_exists_time_in_millis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Number of times :doc:`/elasticsearch/doc/index` received a `get
+Number of times :doc:`index` received a `get
 <http://www.elasticsearch.org/guide/en/elasticsearch/reference/0.90/docs-get.html>`_
 request to a existing document in one millisecond.

 indices.{{ index_name }}.get.exists_total
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This counter is increased one when :doc:`/elasticsearch/doc/index` received a `get
+This counter is increased one when :doc:`index` received a `get
 <http://www.elasticsearch.org/guide/en/elasticsearch/reference/0.90/docs-get.html>`_
 request to a existing document.